 - Prioritize.
 Whether you work more than one job, run a business, raise a family, or all of the above, juggling many tasks and responsibilities at once can cause you to feel overwhelmed.
 Prioritizing what needs to be done now rather than later can decrease feeling overwhelmed.
 This is not limited to work tasks but also personal tasks.
 Prioritizing a workout you have been putting off because it lowers your stress levels, keeps you in shape as well as has mood-boosting power is important and should have priority.
 Making visuals of what you need to accomplish weekly on a calendar or making a to-do list can also put everything into perspective.
 Instead of holding everything in your head, you can visually see everything coming up in the present and future.

 - Set boundaries.
-We can get caught up in doing things for other people, even if it something that we may not have room on our plate.
+We can get caught up in doing things for other people, even if it is something that we may not have room for on our plate.
 This can be taking on more tasks at work, running extra errands for your partner, or doing extra volunteer work at your school.
 Either way, while many of us take on more responsibilities because we want to help others or are simply important to us, we have to know when to say no. Saying no or turning things down is healthy and helps create necessary boundaries.
 It is important to know when enough is enough and keeps you from feeling overwhelmed.
-Setting boundaries also includes setting certain times you’ll do things with your family or certain times you won’t take calls, etc. Setting the boundaries is just as necessary as letting people know these boundaries.
+Setting boundaries also includes setting certain times you’ll do things with your family or certain times you won’t take calls, etc. Setting boundaries is just as necessary as letting people know these boundaries.
 Other people won’t respect your time unless you respect your time first.